 If parents wish to contact their child who possesses a mobile phone, all communication should be directed to the PADA Phone rather than the student’s personal device.
 Should a student need to speak with a parent, staff will facilitate this by using the PADA Phone, allowing the student to converse with their parent while ensuring staff are informed of the outcome of the discussion.

 Entry to PADA classes is not permitted after being 5 minutes late.
+There is an expectation for all students to arrive at least 2 minutes before the class start time.

 Agreements for late entry may be arranged based on specific circumstances and class, with advance notice required.
 However, late entry is not guaranteed.